Mother using double electric breast pump in morning nursing chair with timer water bottle and silver cups

 Can I power pump more than once a day?

-Does power pumping replace my regular sessions?
+Does power pumping replace my regular feeds or sessions?

 Why is my output so low during power pumping?

-What pump settings should I use?
+What pump settings should I use for power pumping?

 Can I power pump with a wearable pump?